Your kids will certainly remember the cannon firing at Fort Mackinac.

 The rich history of Mackinac, Michigan, and our country is presented throughout the historic sites and museums that make up Mackinac State Historic Parks.
 Kids will see what they learned in the classroom vividly brought to life, while the older members of your party will get a chance to feel like a kid again!

 Experience the American Revolution from the British side.
 As you enter Colonial Michilimackinac, you’re stepping back in time to 1777, as the British prepared to end the American Revolution with a decisive blow.
 Across the park, move forward in time to 1910, as Old Mackinac Point Lighthouse, was a shining beacon to ships on the Great Lakes.
-Learn how lighthouses work and climb the tower for a history lesson unlike anything else.
+Learn how lighthouses work and find out how and why ships sank.
 In depth medical history is featured at the Dr. Beaumont Museum at Historic Downtown Mackinac, and explore the life of Agatha Biddle and the Anishnaabek people at the 1830s Biddle House on Market Street.
 Up at Fort Mackinac, the “Military Medicine” exhibit will show you why you should be happy to live in the era you do!
 Also, kids will be able to get up close with history at the Kids’ Quarters, an exhibit dedicated strictly to kids!

 Feel the sawmill come to life as water is harnessed to cut timber into lumber at Historic Mill Creek Discovery Park.